xhxhkxh/File-to-img/README.md

 Here's an example image of the program:
 ![Example image](https://github.com/xhxhkxh/File-to-img/blob/main/example/res.png?raw=true)
-The example image
+The example image <br>
-In the example image, you could see the colorful strips in the lest, it's the head of the file.
+In the example image, you could see the colorful strips in the lest, it's the head of the file. <br>
-And the black area in the middel, it's the reserved space for our 500b head section.
+And the black area in the middel, it's the reserved space for our 500b head section. <br>
-The biggese colorful area is the size of the image, is the original data of the encoded file. the last black area is the reserved space for ... nothing.
+The biggese colorful area is the size of the image, is the original data of the encoded file. <br>
+the last black area is the reserved space for ... nothing. <br>